-And now, with the world a few more months into the COVID-19 crisis, we continue to see new at-home behaviors emerge that go beyond simply addressing daily essentials.
-With more than 65% of viewers saying that YouTube content feels like real life,1 it’s no surprise that people are using the platform to access and explore the things they’re passionate about while forced to stay at home.
-Here are three specific ways we’re seeing people turn to online video to experience things they love during this time.
+And now, with the world a few more months into the COVID-19 crisis, we continue to see new at-home behaviours emerge that go beyond simply addressing daily essentials.
+With more than 65% of viewers saying that YouTube content feels like real life,1 it makes sense that people are using the platform to access and explore the things they’re passionate about while they’re at home.
+Here are three ways we’re seeing people turn to online video to experience things they love during the pandemic.

 In mid-April, hundreds of thousands of live viewers around the globe tuned in to #OneWorldTogetherAtHome, a star-studded concert series produced by the social movement Global Citizen and the World Health Organization.
-Other organizations have taken to offering free live broadcasts on a regular basis too.
+For Africa Day, MTV Base partnered with YouTube for the Africa Day Benefit Concert At Home in support of children and families in Africa affected by the COVID-19 pandemic.
+Other organisations have taken to offering free live broadcasts on a regular basis too.
 The Seattle Symphony, for instance, streams performances several days a week, and National Public Radio has evolved its popular, intimate Tiny Desk concert series into an at-home format.
 Even the legendary Bolshoi Theatre in Moscow has joined in, rebroadcasting its most popular past ballet and opera performances live.

 And it isn’t just prominent institutions making live music and performing arts available virtually.
-Since March 15, more than 1,500 videos with “virtual choir” in the title have been uploaded to YouTube, earning over 9 million views.2 Take London’s Camden Voices choir as proof.
-Their rendition of Cyndi Lauper’s “True Colors” has gained over 1.5 million views in one month’s time.
+Since March 15, more than 1,500 videos with “virtual choir” in the title have been uploaded to YouTube, earning over 9 million views.2 Take Johannesburg’s Rodean School choir as proof.
+Their rendition of Leonard Cohen's Hallelujah has gained over 650,000 views.

 Restrictions around mass gatherings have also had a significant impact on how and where people worship and practice spirituality.
 As churches, temples, and mosques around the world closed, many religious leaders took their services online as a way to continue to connect with the faithful while limiting physical interaction.
 And the faithful have embraced this new digital approach.